-Elizabeth’s focus is now on writing, having just published her first novel, Life’s Attic, but she still plays the harp occasionally, specifically for the Artist Openings at the Winchester Galleries in Victoria, BC.
-Her 3 solo harp CDs are still available and reflect her love of music and it’s many styles.
+Elizabeth’s focus is now on writing, having published her first novel, Life’s Attic, but her 3 solo harp CDs are still available and reflect her love of music and it’s many styles.

 Click on CDs for details

 Elizabeth Ely has played the harp all her life.
 Her mother, Kathryn Ely, has unquestionably been her predominant teacher.
 Not remembering a time when the harp was not a part of her life, Elizabeth received her first blister, from overdoing it, when she was three years old.

 Personal experience has shown that there are many different ways to learn.
 The interactive and teamwork approach of her mother’s teaching worked very well.
 However, not all teachers work this way.
 Elizabeth writes that “for me personally, I continue to play the harp in spite of my Bachelor’s Degree in Music Performance, not because of it . . .
 I lost touch with the joy I once felt.”